 Counselling was not my first profession, but years of working as a helping professional has led me here.
-As an educator, I was encouraged me to use creative approaches.
+As an educator, I experienced how creativity is an essential human resource and takes courage.
 Coaching Internationally Trained Professionals helped me to appreciate acculturation processes and challenges.
 When working in humanitarian and developing contexts, I witnessed poor and oppressed people confronting violence and injustices.
 Yet, I observed their staggering resilience despite them fleeing from disaster and war, and experiencing multiple losses.
-I too, have faced unfamiliar and insecure situations resulting in cumulative stress, compassion fatigue and feelings of disconnectedness and isolation.
-I have seen how a person has the capacity to learn, adapt, cope and change with appropriate guidance, support and tools.
+Through this work, I am familiar with cumulative stress, compassion fatigue and feelings of disconnectedness and isolation.
+I have seen how a person, if open to it, has the capacity to learn, adapt, cope and change with appropriate guidance, support and tools.
 I am grateful for my experiences and I am forever changed.
 I have come to realize that helping others has become a way to construct meaning in my life and has shaped me to become the person and the counsellor I am today.
-My goal is to use my experiences, training and passion to help you explore, process, heal and grow.

 I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO).
 I am also a professional member of the Canadian Counselling and Psychotherapy Association (CCPA), am certified with the Certified Coaches Federation (CCF) and have a First-level Medical Qigong qualification.
 My love for animals is also shown through my certification as a Canine Massage Therapist.
 For over 25 years, I worked in the non-profit sector both in Canada and overseas in developing and humanitarian contexts.